Ask Slashdot: What Was Your First Home Computer?

 It always won if it got to move second as is the case with a judicious choice of an initial number.
 Against those who didn't know the game of Nim, it usually won if it took the first move.

 I "won" some coins, less than 50 cents, from the other kids.
-I think they
+I think they knew better than to trust me; they just wanted to see it work.

 Cyrix (Score:2)